apache/spark/docs/monitoring.md

 # Web Interfaces

-Every SparkContext launches a web UI, by default on port 4040, that displays useful information about the application.
+Every SparkContext launches a [Web UI](web-ui.html), by default on port 4040, that displays useful information about the application.
 This includes:

 * A list of scheduler stages and tasks